cloudflare/cloudflare-docs/content/constellation/get-started/first-constellation-worker.md

 # Make your first Constellation Worker

 In this guide, you will build an [image classification](https://developers.google.com/machine-learning/practica/image-classification#how_image_classification_works) application powered by a Constellation inference engine and the [SqueezeNet 1.1](https://github.com/onnx/models/blob/main/vision/classification/squeezenet/README.md) ONNX model.
-SqueezeNet is an image classifier which can accurately predict what object is present in an image.
-It is a small Convolutional Neural Network (CNN) which achieves AlexNet-level accuracy on ImageNet with 50 times fewer parameters.
+SqueezeNet is a convolutional neural network (CNN) that was pre-trained on more than one million images from the open-source ImageNet database and can classify images into 1,000 categories.
+SqueezeNet compares to AlexNet, one of the original CNNs and benchmarks for image classification, by being faster and smaller, while still achieving similar levels of accuracy.

 ## Prerequisites